titodamiani/mzmine_documentation/docs/module_docs/filter_duplicate_features/duplicate_feature_filter.md

 :material-menu-open: **Feature list method → Feature list filtering → Duplicate feature filter**.

-This filter can help eliminate misaligned feature list rows after the gap-filling process.
+The _duplicate fearture filter_ module aims at eliminating duplicate feature that might have originated during the gap-filling process.
+For more details, see [Peak Finder documentation](../gapfill_peak_finder/gap-filling.md).

 It has three different **modes**: